hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core Capability Statements are defined to describe the specific capabilities of a system when playing a particular role (i.e. actor) and includes the complete list of FHIR profiles, RESTful operations, and search parameters supported by that actor.

 AU Core Capability Statements are defined as open, i.e. allowing additional resources, profiles, operations, and search parameters to be defined.

+a Profile has a Must Support reference to other profiles or resources (i.e., Target Profiles).
+This list is provided to clarify where additional profiles or resources may need to be supported if a requester supports a particular resource.

 ### SNOMED CT Australian (SNOMED CT-AU) Edition
 For guidance on SNOMED CT-AU in FHIR, see the guidance defined in AU Base [SNOMED CT Australian Edition](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#snomed-ct-australian-edition).